Tokyo Imperial Palace: Kyūden

 Halls include the Minami-Damari, Nami-no-Ma, multiple corridors, Kita-Damari, Shakkyō-no-Ma, Shunju-no-Ma, Seiden-Sugitoe (Kaede), Seiden-Sugitoe (Sakura), Take-no-Ma, Ume-no-Ma and Matsu-no-Ma.
 Famous Nihonga artists such as Maeda Seison were commissioned to paint the artworks.

 The Kyūden is used for both receiving state guests and holding official state ceremonies and functions.
 The Matsu-no-Ma (Pine Chamber) is the throne room.
 The Emperor gives audiences to the Prime Minister in this room, as well as appointing or dismissing ambassadors and Ministers of State.
-It is also the room where the Prime Minister and Chief Justice is appointed to office.
+It is also the room where the Prime Minister and Chief Justice are appointed to office.

 Fukiage Garden

 The Fukiage Garden has carried the name since the Edo period and is used as the residential area for the Imperial Family.